The charity was founded in 1966 following the untimely death at 52, from cancer, of Richard Dimbleby, one of Britain’s best loved broadcasters.

 In the same vein, since 2005, the Dimbleby Cancer Care Research Fund has provided up to £500,000 a year for national research into the care needs of cancer patients and their families, and how best these needs can be met.

 From 2012 to 2019, the charity established a series of successful fundraising events including The World’s Greatest Quiz, an annual Carol Services in Bermondsey, and a 50km overnight walking challenge called Walk50 to support the work of Dimbleby Cancer Care at Guy’s Cancer.

 Alongside this, in 2018 the charity launched the online directory of cancer care services: Cancer Care Map.
 The directory is the first of its kind bringing together support organisations from across the country.
 It is the UK’s only fully independent, comprehensive and free to use service enabling anyone affected by cancer to find out what is available to them in terms of care and support.

-Jonathan Dimbleby remains involved in the continuing work of Dimbleby Cancer Care at Guy’s Cancer, meanwhile the focus of The Richard Dimbleby Cancer Fund is now the development and growth of Cancer Care Map, working closely with all the other major UK cancer charities and NHS England.
+The current focus of The Richard Dimbleby Cancer Fund is the development and growth of Cancer Care Map, working closely with all the other major UK cancer charities, support organisations and NHS England.